Graduate Certificate of Arts and Cultural Management

 - Further study

-These Courses are led by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
-Study within this program combines both the theory and practice of arts and cultural management, through a combination of reading, research and practical assignments.
-Students have the opportunity to engage with a range of industry representatives, gain exposure to the work of cutting edge practitioners and thinkers, and integrate their work and learning.
+You’ll be taught by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
+Take advantage of the opportunity to engage with industry representatives, and be exposed to the work of cutting edge practitioners.

 Fees and charges